katherle/fys4150/README.md

 This was done 5 times for each value of n to ensure a spread of results.

 The Jupyter notebook project_1_final.ipynb included in this repo generates the plots and tables used in the report.
-To run it, first compile and run the c++ code to generate .txt files (or download the files included here).
-As long as the files are in the same directory as the notebook, it should run; if you have problems you may need to go in and specify the filepaths.
+To run it, first compile and run the c++ code to generate .txt files for n = 10, 100, 1000, 10.000, 100.000, 1.000.000, and 10.000.000, which takes a minute or two.
+You will also need to generate or download timing.txt.
+As long as the resulting files are in the same directory as the notebook, it should run; if you have problems you may need to go in and specify the filepaths.